VanessaCalimag/cp3402-adjunct-site/README.md

       - Start VVV by opening a terminal
       - Change to the VVV folder `cd %systemdrive%%homepath%/vvv-local`
       - Run `vagrant up`
-   - Launch [Dashboard](http://vvv.test) from a web broser
-   - Websites will be in the `www` folder
    - Add a new site in `config/config.yml` and run `vagrant up --provision` to reprovision
    ```
       sites:
-         example:
+         u3a:
+            skip_provisioning: false
             repo: https://github.com/Varying-Vagrant-Vagrants/custom-site-template.git
             hosts:
                - u3a.test

+- Run `vagrant up --provision`
+- Launch [Dashboard](http://vvv.test) from a web broser
+- Websites will be in the `www` folder

-Visit the official website in [Varying Vagrant Vagrants](https://varyingvagrantvagrants.org/) for detailed instructions of VVV installation.
+Visit the official website in [Varying Vagrant Vagrants](https://varyingvagrantvagrants.org/) for detailed instructions of VVV installation for MAC users.

 2. Website Migration using WPVivid Plugin
-- Note: WPVivid Plugin must be installed and activated on both local and production WordPress
+- Note: WPVivid Plugin must be installed and activated on both local and production WordPress site
-   - On the Target (New) Website:
+   - On the Source (Production) Website:
-      - Generate Key from the Key tab
+      - From the `Backup & Restore` tab click on the `Backup Now` button
-      - Copy the key
+      - Download the generated backup file
-   - On the Source (Original) Website:
+   - On the Target (Local) Website:
-      - Paste the key to the space provided under Auto-Migration tab and save
+      - From the `Backup & Restore` tab, click on the `Upload` tab
-      - Click on 'Clone the Transfer'
-      - Wait until file/s are ready
-   - On the Target (New) Website:
+      - Select the downloaded backup file
-      - From Backup &Restore tab click 'scan uploaded backup or received backup'
+      - Click `Backups` tab
+      - Click `Restore` icon
-      - Click restore
+      - Click `Restore` button and wait for process to complete

 3. Version Control
 - Version control workflow in Github involves tracking and managing changes to the code and collaborating with others effectively.
    - Initialize a version control system (e.g., Git) within your VVV project directory if it's not already initialized.
       - Run the following commands to clone the repository `git clone https://github.com/VanessaCalimag/cp3402-adjunct-site.git`
-   - Link the local repository to the GitHub repository:
-      - `git remote add origin <repository_url>`
-      - `git branch -M master`
-      - `git push -u origin master`
    - To commit your changes using Git:
       - `git add .`
       - `git commit -m "Description of changes"`